This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic.

 Rent or mortgage (keeping your shelter)

-If your lender is threatening legal action call one of our financial counsellors immediately on 1800 007 007 for advice.
+If your lender is threatening legal action or is not being reasonable with your request for hardship assistance call one of our financial counsellors immediately on 1800 007 007 for advice.

 Prioritise payments for needs, which include shelter, food and utilities.

 You will need to prioritise some payments and debts over others.
 For a step by step guide see Prioritise your debts.

 - rent or mortgage payments (so you have somewhere to live)